YernintiRevathi/Task-list-Edunet-internship/README.md

 3. A file picker will appear.
 Select your project folder and select your template.
 4. Click **"Open"**.
-5. To change the layout (
+5. To change the layout ,click on change layout in top-menu and selct the layout.
 ### Step 3: Enjoy the Live Preview!

 CodeSwing will open a new editor view with your code in separate columns and a live preview pane on the right.
 Any changes you make to your HTML, CSS, or JavaScript will be reflected instantly in the preview, creating a fast and efficient development workflow.